The Voice (Australian TV series)

-The show aims to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers, drawn from public auditions.
+The show aims to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers aged 15 or older, drawn from public auditions.
 The winners receive a recording contract with Universal Music Australia or EMI Music Australia, as well as A$100,000 and other prizes.
-Winners of the eleven seasons have been: Karise Eden, Harrison Craig, Anja Nissen, Ellie Drennan, Alfie Arcuri, Judah Kelly, Sam Perry, Diana Rouvas, Chris Sebastian, Bella Taylor Smith, and Lachie Gill.
+Winners of the fourteen seasons have been: Karise Eden, Harrison Craig, Anja Nissen, Ellie Drennan, Alfie Arcuri, Judah Kelly, Sam Perry, Diana Rouvas, Chris Sebastian, Bella Taylor Smith, Lachie Gill, Tarryn Stokes, Reuben De Melo, and Alyssa Delpopolo.

 The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
-The original panel featured Delta Goodrem, Joel Madden, Seal and Keith Urban; the panel for the most recent eleventh season featured Urban, Guy Sebastian, Rita Ora and Jessica Mauboy.
-Other judges from previous seasons include Ricky Martin, Kylie Minogue, will.i.am, Benji Madden, Jessie J, Ronan Keating, Joe Jonas, Kelly Rowland, and Boy George.
+The original panel featured Delta Goodrem, Joel Madden, Seal and Keith Urban; the panel for the most recent fourteenth season featured Kate Miller-Heidke, Ronan Keating, Richard Marx, and Melanie C. Other judges from previous seasons include Ricky Martin, Kylie Minogue, will.i.am, Benji Madden, Jessie J, Joe Jonas, Guy Sebastian, Kelly Rowland, Boy George, Rita Ora, Jessica Mauboy, Jason Derulo, LeAnn Rimes, and Adam Lambert.